JasonYangShadow/lpmx/README.md

 3. cd $GOPATH/src/github.com/jasonyangshadow/lpmx
 4. ./build.sh
 5. You will locate the 32bit/64bit binary under build/linux/x86_64/lpmx or build/linux/i386/lpmx
+6. For 64bit binary, a precompiled libfakechroot.so and patchelf are already included.
+If there are any errors, and you could try building fakechroot and patchelf from source.
+Please move to these repositories [fakechroot](https://github.com/JasonYangShadow/fakechroot) and [elfpatcher](https://github.com/JasonYangShadow/patchelf).

 # How to use it
 1. Make sure you have memcached installed on your os and start it with "memcached -d".
 As lpmx currently depends on the memcached to exchange privilges information.